thynqit/bootcamp-foundational/README.md

 # Thynqit Labs – Foundational Engineering Bootcamp

-A structured foundational engineering curriculum curated by Thynqit Labs.
+A structured, comprehensive foundational engineering curriculum curated by Thynqit Labs.

-This repository is designed to help software engineers build strong computer science fundamentals and production-grade engineering understanding before working on real-world systems.
+This program is designed to build strong computer science fundamentals and real-world software delivery understanding before working on production-grade systems.

 It is suitable for: